SELL MY SERVICE

 Staff, Apprentices & Culture

-The #3 problem across the lot, and the one the trade-only batches badly missed.
+The long game, and the one the trade-only batches badly missed.

 You can't grow without people, but the wrong hire costs you time, money and your head.